netlify/create-react-app-lambda/README.md

 > ⚠️You may not need `netlify-lambda`.
 [Netlify Dev](https://github.com/netlify/netlify-dev-plugin) works with `create-react-app` out of the box, give it a try!
 Only use `netlify-lambda` if you need a build step for your functions.
+[See its README for details](https://github.com/netlify/netlify-lambda/blob/master/README.md#netlify-lambda).

 This project is based on latest versions of [Create React App v3](https://github.com/facebookincubator/create-react-app) and [netlify-lambda v1](https://github.com/netlify/netlify-lambda).